-- Chart and analyze student progression into and through program pathways.
-This will help to guide and accelerate ongoing efforts by colleges to build strong program pathways for students.
+- Charting and analyzing student progression into and through program pathways.
+This work aimed to help guide and accelerate ongoing efforts by colleges to build strong program pathways for students.

-- Better understand student program pathway decisions.
-This will be useful in efforts to improve advising and create more effective messaging that will help students make better choices.
+- Better understanding student program pathway decisions.
+This work can support efforts to improve advising and create more effective messaging that will help students make better choices.

-- Measure program labor market returns and net benefits.
-This will allow CCC to document the economic returns of its programs to students and their families and to Chicago taxpayers.
-It will also allow CCRC to estimate how these returns can be enhanced by CCC's reinvention efforts.
+- Measuring program labor market returns and net benefits.
+Analysis of labor market returns allows CCC to document the economic returns of its programs to students and their families and to Chicago taxpayers.
+It also allows CCRC to estimate how these returns can be enhanced by CCC's reinvention efforts.

-The project will produce recommendations to City Colleges leadership, reports for the field, and a CCRC practitioner guide on strategies for more effectively guiding community college program decisions.
+The project produced recommendations for City Colleges leadership and guidance for practitioners more generally on strategies for guiding community college program decisions.